lucarossi9/statistical_computation_4/index.md

 * Autoencoders with residual neural networks
 * Gaussian process latent variable models (GPLVM)

-We will now describe how these methods work, we will discuss the structure and the obtained results when they are applied to our specific use case.
+We will now describe how these methods work, we will discuss the architecture used and the obtained results when they are applied to our specific use case.

 # Autoencoders
 -----------------------------------------------------------------